BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 --- Page 24 ---

 <image>
-![A concise summary of Guideline 11, which mandates that an undertaking's actuarial function must continuously assess compliance with technical provision calculation requirements and identify potential risks arising from uncertainties in these calculations.
+A concise summary of Guideline 11, which mandates that an undertaking's actuarial function must continuously assess compliance with technical provision calculation requirements and identify potential risks arising from uncertainties in these calculations.

-#### Guideline 11 – Continuous compliance with technical provisions
-The undertaking should require the actuarial function of the undertaking to:
+**Guideline 11 – Continuous compliance with technical provisions** The undertaking should require the actuarial function of the undertaking to:
 a) provide input as to whether the undertaking would comply continuously with the requirements regarding the calculation of technical provisions;
-b) identify potential risks arising from the uncertainties connected to this calculation.](#)
+b) identify potential risks arising from the uncertainties connected to this calculation.
 </image>